 If you ask me there’s nothing like stepping out of bed into a rug that’s as soft as a cloud.
 Adding a soft rug underneath your bed is a good compromise between a fully carpeted room and timber flooring.
 A rug can also add sound cushioning.

 Make sure you choose a rug which is large enough to pop out from underneath your bed.
 If you don’t have space add a rug to the area you move around most i.e. in-front of your wardrobe.
 Photo by Nicole Franzen for Athena Calderone (right).

 CHOOSE CURTAIN FABRIC YOU WANT TO TOUCH

 I’m a bit of a curtain fanatic.
 I fully believe the curtains are a huge element to the feel of a bedroom when they are closed they account for a sizable amount of wall space.
 They should be soft to the touch, in the kind of fabric you want to just stand and stroke.
 It’s important to make sure the curtain fabric has some weight to it if you want to have a fully dark bedroom when they are closed.
 Choose a track that the curtains will glide accross.
 Photos by Kristofer Johnsson for Madeleine Asplund Klingstedt (left) and Blind Space (below).

 A bedside table should be large enough to carry a lamp and other essentials you need by the bed.
 Make a list of items you need to hand, hand cream, mobile, remote?
 All of these will need to be placed on your bedside table.

 If you can find one with drawers, that will help with storage.
 If not, floor baskets are a great way to add more storage.
-Photos by Depasquale Maffini for Giancarlo Valle (below) Nicole Frazen for Jenna Lyons (below).
+Photos © Depasquale Maffini for Studio Giancarlo Valle, owner/designer (below) Nicole Frazen for Jenna Lyons (right).

 LAYER TACTILE CUSHIONS